moleculerjs/database/docs/README.md

 ```

 # Caching
 The service has a built-in caching mechanism.
-If a cacher is configured in the ServiceBroker, the service stores the responses of `find`, `list`, `get` and `resolve` actions and clear the cache if any entities have been changed.
+If a cacher is configured in the ServiceBroker, the service caches the responses of `find`, `list`, `get` and `resolve` actions and clears the cache if any entities have been modified.

-The caching is enabled by default and uses the `cache.clean.{serviceName}` (e.g. `cache.clean.posts`) event name for clearing the cached entries.
+Caching is enabled by default and uses the event name `cache.clean.{serviceName}` (e.g. `cache.clean.posts`) to delete cached entries.
 To disable it, set `cache.enabled = false` in [Mixin options](#mixin-options).

 ## Under the hood
-To store the responses in the cache, service uses the ServiceBroker built-in action caching mechanism.
-The cache clearing is a little bit complicated because if you are running multiple instances of the service with a local Memory cache, you should notify the other instances if an entity changed.
-To cover it, the service broadcasts a cache clearing event (e.g. `cache.clean.posts`) and also subscribes to this event.
+To cache the responses, the service uses the built-in action caching mechanism of ServiceBroker.
+The cache clearing is a bit complicated because if you are running multiple instances of the service with a local Memory cache, you should notify the other instances when an entity has changed.
+To cover this, the service broadcasts a cache clearing event (e.g. `cache.clean.posts`) and also subscribes to this event.
 In the subscription handler, it calls the `broker.cacher.clean` method.

 So if you have multiple instances of the service, and the first instance updates an entity, then it broadcasts the cache clearing event.
-Both instances receives the event and both will clear the cache entries.
-It's simple but works any number of instances.
+Both instances will receive the event and both will clear the cache entries.
+It's simple but works with any number of instances.

 ## Clear cached populated data
-When you use populated data in your service, it means that the service will store data from other services in the cache.
+If you use populated data in your service, it means that the service will cache data from other services.

 Let's say, you have two services, `posts` and `users`.
-Every post entity has an `author` which points to a `user` entity.
-You configure `populate` for the `author` field in `posts` service which resolves the author from the `users` service.
-So if you get a post with author, the cache will store the user entity inside the post entity.
+Each post entity has an `author` that points to a `user` entity.
+You configure `populate` for the `author` field in `posts` service, which resolves the author from the `users` service.
+So when you get a post with author, the cache stores the user entity inside the post entity.
 For example:
 ```js
 // GET /api/posts/12345?populate=author
 {